phenixdigital/phoenix_storybook/guides/sandboxing.md

 `PhoenixStorybook` is using [TailwindCSS](https://tailwindcss.com) with [preflight](https://tailwindcss.com/docs/preflight) (which means all default HTML styles from your browser are removed) and a [custom prefix](https://tailwindcss.com/docs/configuration#prefix):
-`lsb-` (which means that instead of using `bg-blue-400` the storybook uses `lsb-bg-blue-400`).
+`psb-` (which means that instead of using `bg-blue-400` the storybook uses `psb-bg-blue-400`).

-Only elements with the `.lsb` class are preflighted, in order to let your component styling as-is.
+Only elements with the `.psb` class are preflighted, in order to let your component styling as-is.

-So unless your components use `lsb` or `lsb-` prefixed classes there should be no styling leak from the storybook to you components.
+So unless your components use `psb` or `psb-` prefixed classes there should be no styling leak from the storybook to you components.

 ## 3. How should you provide the style of your components?